NahidMuntasir7/Assessment-Tasks/README.md

 The Drive folder is organized as follows:

 - **/Task 1 (Synthetic Dataset)**
-  Contains the generated synthetic dataset with images and annotations.
+  Contains the generated synthetic dataset with images and json annotations.

 - **/Task 2 (Test Inputs and Outputs)**
   Contains test images and corresponding model predictions/output files.

 - **/Report.pdf**
   The technical report (also included in this GitHub repository).

+  Google Drive Root/
+├── Task 1 (Synthetic Dataset)/
+│ └── Contains the generated synthetic dataset with images and JSON annotations.
+│
+├── Task 2 (Test Inputs and Outputs)/
+│ └── Contains test images and corresponding model predictions/output files.
+│
+└── Report.pdf
+└── The technical report (also included in this GitHub repository).